Oktogazh/Oktogazh.github.io/src/content/posts/Corpora Meeting 3.md

 **Attendance**: Alan, Bill

 **Agenda**:
-  - Discussing after Alan presents the algorithm implementation for his [vocabulary test implementation](https://github.com/Oktogazh/leximenter/releases/tag/v0.1.0).
+  - Discussing the difficulty of finding a "good list" for a several languages.

 **Actions**:
 - **Alan**:
-	- Add the list of words ordered by frequency, a list of fake words.
-Add Welsh and English versions.
+	- Ways to create pseudo-words
 	- investigate the points raised by Bill

 **Discussions**